 Those working in cybersecurity or IT will also delight in hearing how disk encryption and firewalls can also be centrally managed to ensure that MACS are compliant like the machines in a windows environment.

-- go to link G Suite integration: Securely login and import users with G Suite.
+- G Suite integration: Securely login and import users with G Suite.

 - Device inventory: Centralized device inventory that eliminates spreadsheets and offers fleet health insights.

 “It’s rare to find an IT management solution that delivers a robust set of security capabilities while maintaining a first-class administrator and end-user experience,” said Kevin Mahaffey, Founder and CTO of Lookout.
 “Fleetsmith does it.”